 How to Apply

-Those interested in applying must submit their application with academic transcripts, one academic letter of recommendation, and a personal essay laying out professional plans and financial need.
+Those interested in applying must submit their application with academic transcripts, one academic letter of recommendation, and a personal essay laying out academic and career goals.

 How to Apply

-Interested students must be a US citizen or permanent resident and be enrolled in an accredited radiologic studies program.
+Interested students must be US citizens or permanent residents and be enrolled in an accredited radiologic studies program.
 Applicants must be ASRT members in good standing.

 How to Apply